 K.(1) Provide a list of statutes or state rules for which a waiver is requested, including a rationale for why the wavier is being requested.
-Ensure that the rationale clearly demonstrates how requested waivers align with the school's proposed autonomy, its mission, and the educational program and curriculum.
-For further information please see the following link: http://ped.state.nm.us/admin.personnel/waiver\requests.html.
-NMSA 1978 § 22-Description of how waiver will support school's plan.
-Requested?
+Ensure that the rationale clearly demonstrates how requested waivers align with th e schoo ol's prop oosed autonomy, its mission, and the educational program and curriculum.
+For furth er infor mation please see the following link: http://ped.state.nm. us/adm in.persc onnel/waiver_requests.html.
+NMSA 1978 § 22- Reque sted?
+Description of how waiver will support school's plan.
 8B-5(C) Waiver yes no Individual class load X NMGA will utilize this waiver anticipating that its class sizes may exceed the maximum class size set forth in the Public School Code for regular public schools.
 NMGA's online delivery system and class loads will fluctuate based on individual student need and student interest.
-NMGA understands that different grade levels require additional direction and will adjust class loads as needed to accommodate these differences.
-X Teaching load The School may have any number of students in any grade, provided that the total enrollment does not exceed the approved cap on the enrollment.
-X NMGA students will meet or exceed the annual state Length of school requirements for hours of instruction.
-Flexibility will be allowed in day the daily schedules of students.
-X Staffing pattern NMGA may use alternative staffing patterns to address particular
+NMGA understands that different grade levels require additional direction and will adjust class loads as needed to accommodate these differences differences.
+Teaching load Х The School may have any number of students in any grade, provided that the total enrollment does not exceed the approved cap on the enrollment.
+Length of school Х NMGA students will meet or exceed the annual state day requirements for hours of instruction.
+Flexibility will be allowed in the daily schedules of students.
+Staffing pattern Х NMGA may use alternative staffing patterns to address particular circumstances or needs.
+Subject areas Х The School reserves the right to employ this non-discretionary waiver.
+Purchase of Х NMGA may not purchase instructional materials from the state instructional adopted list.
+All materials purchased will support programs offered materials by NMGA.
+Evaluation Х NMGA will comply with all state laws and NMPED regulations standards for concerning teacher evaluations as made applicable to charter school personnel schools but reserves the right to employ this non-discretionary waiver.
+School principal Х The head administrator of a charter school is defined by NMPED duties regulation as the duly licensed school administrator who is the CEO of a charter school.
+A CEO is defined by NMPED regulation as a person with duties similar to that of a superintendent as set forth in Section 22-5-14.
+If the School employs a school principal as defined by the Public School Code, that individual may have other duties than typically assigned to a school district building principal; including but without limitation, instructional leader/coach, community outreach coordinator, etc. Drivers education X Driver's Education will not be offered.